-3.4.2 Diag-Level Variable Set to min
+3.4.2 diag-level Variable Set to min

 When the diag-level variable is set to min, POST enables an abbreviated set of diagnostic-level tests.
-This mode requires approximately 50 seconds to complete (with 128 Mbytes of DIMM installed).
-Code Example 3-2 identifies a serial port A POST output with the diag-level NVRAM variable set to min.
+This mode requires approximately 1 minute and 30 seconds to complete (with 128 Mbytes of DIMM installed).
+CODE EXAMPLE 3-2 identifies a serial port A POST output with the diag-level NVRAM variable set to min.

+'''

-CODE EXAMPLE 3-2 Diag-Level Variable Set to min
+CODE EXAMPLE 3-2 diag-level Variable Set to min

+'''